 (via House and Leisure)

 It’s a beautiful time of year in the South right now.
 In just the past two weeks, daffodils, tulips, and azalea blooms have emerged and pear and cherry trees have exploded in bursts of delicate petals.
 In preparation for the beginning of the gardening season, I’ve compiled a list of plants that are quintessential to the Southern garden.
 While we’ve got quite a few plants that thrive in our temperate conditions, these classics have been used time and time again for their brilliant blooms, evergreen leaves, or easy-going nature.
 And for me, many of these plants conjure up some nostalgia for their use in many of the green spaces in my memory.
-Consider adding some of this flora to your own garden this year from Monrovia’s selection online or at your local garden center (find one here).
-Monrovia has been around for over 90 years and offers high-quality varieties of all of these plants, expertly grown in California.
+Consider adding some of this flora to your own garden this year – many of these Southern garden ideas you can find online from nurseries that offer many options of varieties to choose from.

 (via Architectural Digest)

 One of the most historical hedge plants is the boxwood, a thick, slow-growing bush that’s easily shaped and a constant bright green.
 Since it grows slowly, it’s perfect for creating neat patterns and tidy border for flower beds.
 Boxwoods have been used for creating intricate hedge designs for centuries in gardens across Europe, so it’s often found in the traditional gardens of homes on the East coast.
-While you’ll want to watch out for the boxwood leaf miner, Monrovia’s Dwarf English Boxwood is considered the most resistant strand to the insect.
+While you’ll want to watch out for the boxwood leaf miner which is the biggest pest concern for this plant.
 Plant this bush in zones 5-8 in full to partial sun, and water regularly in the Southern heat.
-Check out this vide from Monrovia on tips for pruning your boxwood:
+Shop boxwoods online here.

 (via Providence Design)